Thephelpster/CI_PP3_BS/README.md

 ![size](./assets/readme-images/size-choice.png)

 ### In-Game Messages
-* The in-game messages give the player feedback on how the game is going what what they need to do next.
+* The in-game messages give the player feedback on how the game is going and what they need to do next.

 User stories covered: 3